Eisteddfod: The Welsh Reformation

-Richard Gwyn was canonised by Pope Paul VI in 1970 as one of the Forty Martyrs of England and Wales.
-His feast day is celebrated on 17 October.
 Following Catholic Emancipation in 1829, six works of Christian poetry in the Welsh language by Richard Gwyn, five carols and a satirical Cywydd composed in Wrexham Gaol following the assassination of Dutch Revolt leader William the Silent by Balthasar Gérard, were discovered and published.
 Similar Welsh poetry in strict metre survives from other Recusant Bards of the era, such as Robert Gwin, Catrin ferch Gruffudd ap Hywel, and Gruffydd Robert.

 Despite their battles being so similar to his own against government censorship, Sir Philip Sidney, in An Apology for Poetry, expressed both admiration for and envy of the prestige that poets enjoyed in Welsh culture, which he contrasted with what he described as the Elizabethan era tendency in English culture to treat poets as unwanted stepchildren, "In Wales, the true remnant of the ancient Brittons, as there are good authorities to show, the long time they had poets which they called Bards: so through all the conquests of Romans, Saxons, Danes, and Normans, some of whom, did seek to ruin all memory of learning from among them, yet do their poets even to this day last: so as it is not more notable in the soon beginning, then in long continuing."

-Likely due to the continued existence of Recusant Bards, the 1567 and 1568 Caerwys eisteddfodau were patronized by the Queen, so that, "all or every person or persons that intend to maintain their living by name or colour of Minstrelsy, rhymers, or bards... shall.. shew their learning thereby", and overseen by the officials of her Council of Wales and the Marches.
+Likely due to the continued existence of Recusant Bards, the 1567 and 1568 Caerwys eisteddfodau were patronised by the Queen, so that, "all or every person or persons that intend to maintain their living by name or colour of Minstrelsy, rhymers, or bards... shall.. shew their learning thereby", and overseen by the officials of her Council of Wales and the Marches.
 By royal decree, only Welsh bards licensed by the officials of the Queen were permitted to compete.

 At the eisteddfod held in Caerwys in 1568, the prizes awarded were a miniature silver chair to the winning poet, a little silver crwth to the winning fiddler, a silver tongue to the best singer, and a tiny silver harp to the best harpist.
-The chief chaired bard of the event was Robert Davies (from Nant-glyn) and the second being "Twm o'r Nant".
+The chief chaired bard of the event was Robert Davies (from Nantglyn) and the second being "Twm o'r Nant".